Goat Farming

 Goat Milk Income:

-• Daily yield: 1–3 liters per goat
+• ● Milk yield: 1–3 liters per goat daily (good breeds)

 Translate »